wangronglu/statcomp/ReadMe.md

-## Statistical Computing
+# Statistical Computing

-Course materials for Statistical Computing - Spring Term 2019 at Central South University
+Course website for the undergraduate course.